What is taiyaki? It’s fun, delicious & fish-shaped: recipe & more

-For a general definition, taiyaki or 鯛焼き is a traditional Japanese fish-shaped cake that you can add fillings to or use as a waffle ice cream cone.
+For a general definition, taiyaki or 鯛焼き is a traditional Japanese fish-shaped cake that you can add fillings to.
+Or you can use a waffle ice cream cone instead.

 If you’re trying to imagine it in your head, think of it as a fish-shaped waffle with a scrumptious filling, the perfect street food to have when you need a bit of sugar in your life!

 Tai means “sea bream” (a species of fish), and “yaki” means grilled/baked.
 Then you combine them, and there you have it: taiyaki.

 Although it literally translates to baked sea bream, this dish does NOT contain fish; it’s a sweet dessert with a fish shape.